Your complete guide to quartz countertops

 The cost of quartz countertops can range widely, depending on the stone, the manufacturer, the style, and—of course—the retailer.
 According to data from HomeAdvisor, homeowners pay, on average, about $125 per-square-foot for quartz.
 For a 100 square-foot kitchen, that means new quartz countertops will cost somewhere between $3,000 and $7,000.

 If you’re shopping for new countertops here in Phoenix, your first step should be getting a free in-home estimate from us.
-As the Valley’s quartz wholesaler, we’re able to offer far lower prices on high-quality quartz than many other retailers here, who have to pay pricey middlemen.
+As the Valley’s quartz wholesaler, we’re able to offer far lower prices on high-quality quartz than many other retailers here in Arizona, who have to pay pricey middlemen.

 Related Article: Everything You Need To Know Before Starting Your Kitchen Remodel